the-mold/adelante/books/J. Clear. Atomic habits.md

 Motivation ritual - start a little ritual before you make smth you love.
 Then repeat this ritual before making smth that is difficult and you will find it easier to do.

+# Ch11

+Progress could be done in two ways:
+1. Being in motion - slow, a lot of contemplating, making ideas but not implementing.
+2. Being in action - try as many things as possible.

+Try to make as many actions as possible.
+Actions deliver result from which you can learn and improve.

+# Ch12

+Make GOOD(and complex) habits as easy, as possible: make preparations in advance.
+For example, if you want to read tomorrow, setup you working space, bring water, cleanup room already today.

+Make BAD habits as difficult, as possible.
+For example, if you play to much video games, you could do this after you finish playing:
+1. hide console in another room.
+2. Remove batteries from controllers
+3. Unplug TV
+So make it as hard as possible to do this bad habit again.
+These small things add up and ruin your motivation next time.